 You Can’t Take it Back

 Once you post something on social media, you can’t take it back.
 Always remember that social media sites are not necessarily private.
 Regardless of your privacy settings, anyone you are connected to might share something you have posted online.
-Before you post, remember that many employers, colleges, and universities are turning to social media sites to help determine admissions and employee selections.
+Before you post, remember that many employers, colleges, and universities are turning to social media sites to help determine admissions and employment selections.
 Please be careful what information you share online and consider adjusting your privacy settings.

 Classroom Activities

-Please do not access social media sites during class times or lab times, unless instructed to do so by your professor.
+Please do not access social media sites during class or lab times, unless instructed to do so by your professor.
 Limit your activity on social networking sites on public computers during times of high traffic; other students may need the machines to complete course work.

 Does the College Monitor My Social Media Accounts?

+The College does not routinely monitor students' social media accounts.
 However, we do monitor the College’s name online.
-If your Facebook profile and X profiles are set to be publicly shared they could appear in these searches.
+If your Facebook, Instagram, or X profile is set to be publicly shared, they could appear in these searches.